How Does An Air Fryer Work? The Science Behind This Delicious Cooking Method

 Take Up Your Counter Space

 The capacity of air fryers is restricted or limited.
-Unless you have a particularly large model (some can cook whole chickens!), you'll likely use your air fryer for cooking one or two food portions at a time.
+Unless you have a particularly large model (some can cook whole chickens!), You'll likely use your air fryer to cook one or two food portions at a time.

 No Battered Foods

 There are some typical fried foods that you simply can't cook in an air fryer.
-Foods dipped in liquid batters, such as onion rings or fried fish, can not be used in air fryer baskets.
+Foods dipped in liquid batters, such as onion rings or fried fish, can not be used in air fryer baskets as the air fryer baskets are perforated to allow hot air to circulate.

-Air fryer crisp can be just as satisfying as deep-fried kind, but it may not be quite as crunchy or evenly golden-brown.
+Air fryer food is crisp enough that it can be just as satisfying as traditional deep-fried, but it may not be as crunchy or evenly golden brown.

 Are Air Fryers Healthy?